US consumer prices post largest annual gain in 40 years as inflation becomes widespread

-The broad increase in prices reported by the Labor Department on Thursday was led by soaring costs for rents, electricity and food, and could heap more political pressure on President Joe Biden, whose popularity has been declining amid anxiety over the rising cost of living, it said.
+The broad increase in prices reported by the Labor Department on Thursday was led by soaring costs for rents, electricity and food, and could heap more political pressure on President Joe Biden, whose popularity has been declining amid anxiety over the rising cost of living.

+High inflation, which has overshot the Fed's 2 percent target, could imperil Biden's economic agenda.
+Biden, in a statement acknowledged the hardships American families are facing, but noted that "there are also signs that we will make it through this challenge".
+He was alluding to the unchanged reading in the prices of motor vehicles, one of the major drivers of inflation.

 High inflation, which has overshot the Fed's 2 percent target, could imperil Biden's economic agenda.
 Biden in a statement acknowledged the hardships American families are facing, but noted that "there are also signs that we will make it through this challenge."
 He was alluding to the unchanged reading in the prices of motor vehicles, one of the major drivers of inflation.